Regarding HSD vs hEDS

 And they further discriminate by requiring patients to have biological family available to help make the diagnosis in those with co-occurring autoimmune diseases.
 Not everyone has access to their families of origin, either because they were adopted, abused or abandoned, and some may never.
 Nor are all biological families cooperative.
 And many of our kin are actually homeless, lacking any access to proper medical care.

 There really is no clean, clear distinction between hEDS and HSD yet.
+ETA 9/15/24: And the recent finding of a potential biomarker common to BOTH hEDS and HSD patients (a small finbronectin fragment in blood) announced September 3, 2024 may serve to obliterate this distinction soon.
 HSD has truly just been the newest “catch-all bin”, or diagnosis of exclusion – to hEDS.
 Which itself was a prior catch-all bin or diagnosis of exclusion of all other forms of Ehlers-Danlos syndromes and similar Connective Tissue Diseases/Disorders (CTDs) like Marfan Syndrome, Stickler Syndrome, Osteogenesis Imperfecta and Loeys-Dietz Syndrome.
 These all share similar issues of hypermobility and weak connective tissues and many attendant issues (sequalae, or knock-on effects of weak tissues), but from different underlying molecular causes than ascribed to the forms of EDS.

-In other words, you are supposed to thoroughly rule out not just all other rare forms of EDS (of which there are now 13 official, and 14 unofficial and counting), but also all other similar appearing CTDs (as mentioned above) in order to diagnose hypermobile type EDS.
+In other words, you are supposed to thoroughly rule out not just all other rare forms of EDS (of which there are now 13 official per the 2017 nosology, and 14 unofficial and counting), but also all other similar appearing CTDs (as mentioned above) in order to diagnose hypermobile type EDS.
 (Not always done.)

-But if you run the hypermobile EDS criteria checklist, and someone doesn’t quite pass despite having many signs and suffering (else why are they at a doctor’s office), and you have thoroughly ruled out all other possibilities mentioned above, and they still have pain and issues with their tissues and signs not caused by an autoimmune disease, then, you can diagnose someone with a form of the Hypermobility Spectrum Disorders as a final resort.
+But if you run the hypermobile EDS (hEDS) criteria checklist, and someone doesn’t quite pass despite having many signs and suffering (else why are they at a doctor’s office), and you have thoroughly ruled out all other possibilities mentioned above, and they still have pain and issues with their tissues and signs not caused by an autoimmune disease, THEN, you can diagnose someone with a form of the Hypermobility Spectrum Disorders as a final resort.
+(Phew, piece of cake – not.)

-The following are articles that either help describe, diagnose or recognize or define either hypermobile type EDS (hEDS) or the Hypermobility Spectrum Disorders.
+The following are articles that either help describe, diagnose, recognize or define either hypermobile type EDS (hEDS) or the Hypermobility Spectrum Disorders.
 As well as describe how they differ, or if they really do.
 And will include the latest research into hEDS and or HSD.

 Hypotheses on causes of hEDS or HSD and how they may differ or not